Vocabulary for Cancer Research

 NCI Thesaurus

 NCI’s core reference terminology and biomedical ontology are collected in the NCI Thesaurus (NCIt).
-Published monthly by NCI, the NCIt is used in a growing number of NCI and other systems.
-It covers more than 150,000 concepts used in the coding of clinical care, translational and basic research, and public information and administrative activities.
-The NCIt provides 120,000 textual definitions; synonyms; over 400,000 inter-concept relationships; other information on more than 40,000 cancers and related diseases; 25,000 single agents and related substances; combination therapies; a Federal Consolidated Health Informatics (CHI) standard anatomy section; and a wide range of other topics related to cancer and biomedical research.
-NCIt is a broadly shared coding and semantic infrastructure resource – more than half of NCIt concepts include content explicitly tagged by one or more EVS partners.
+NCI publishes the NCIt monthly.
+A growing number of NCI and other systems use NCIt.
+It covers more than 192,000 concepts that you can use in coding clinical care, translational and basic research, and public information and administrative activities.
+The NCIt provides 154,000 textual definitions; 623,000 synonyms; over 630,000 inter-concept relationships; other information on more than 40,000 cancers and related diseases; 26,000 single agents and related substances; combination therapies; a Federal Consolidated Health Informatics (CHI) standard anatomy section; and a wide range of other topics related to cancer and biomedical research.
+NCIt is a broadly shared coding and semantic infrastructure resource – more than two-thirds of NCIt concepts include content explicitly tagged by one or more EVS partners.

 NCIt is available for download in a variety of formats.
 For information on third-party access, visit EVS Web Downloads.